-Tropical maize germplasm is characterized by rapid linkage disequilibrium (LD) decay with high diversity (96).
-These germplasm genetic characteristics make genomic selection (GS) a promising approach to integrate into African breeding programs (97).
-However, genomic prediction (GP) models are very diverse and their differential performances depend on crops and trait architectures besides other parameters such as the size of the training set (TS) and its genetic relationship with the breeding set (BS) (31,37).
-Therefore, this study aimed at assessing the feasibility of genomic selection for maize resistance to FAW and MW through estimation of the genomic prediction accuracies achieved by parametric, semiparametric, and nonparametric (Machine Learning) genomic prediction (GP) algorithms using phenotypic BLUEs and BLUPs, and random and pedigree-based TS determination strategies.
+Tropical maize germplasm is characterized by rapid linkage disequilibrium (LD) decay with high diversity (107).
+These genetic characteristics make genomic selection (GS) a promising approach to integrate into African breeding programs (108).
+Given the diversity of GP models and their differential performances depending on crops and trait architectures and other other parameters such as the size of the training set (TS) and it its relationship with the breeding set (BS) (31,37), this study aimed at assessing the feasibility of genomic selection for maize resistance to FAW and MW through estimation of the genomic prediction accuracies achieved by parametric, semiparametric, and nonparametric genomic prediction (GP) algorithms for both traits using both BLUES and BLUPs of these phenotypes, and random and pedigree-based TS determination strategies.

-Higher PAs for BLUPs compared to BLUEs for both FAW and MW resistance traits

-With a RBTS of 37% of the panel, which is the smallest and expected to give the worst PAs, PAs were higher (at least two-fold) across both FAW and MW resistance traits, and for all GP models when trait BLUPs were used as phenotypes compared to BLUEs, although there were high Pearson correlations between these two categories of phenotypic data for each trait.
-In general, BLUPs were reported to have higher predictability than BLUEs owing to better accounting for outliers and environmental variabilities permitted by the shrinkage procedure in BLUPs which results in more accurate estimates of individual genetic effects (70-73).
-Furthermore, most of the predictive differences between BLUPs and BLUEs might have stemmed from BLUPs being more suitable than BLUEs in fitting data recorded from unbalanced experiments (49,70) as was the case for both FAW damage scores across environments and MW bioassay in this study.
-Therefore, for all subsequent analyses with higher RBTS sizes and the PBTS strategy for FAW, only BLUPs were focused at in this study and will be further discussed.
+Higher PAs for BLUPs compared to BLUEs for both FAW and MW resistance traits trait.
+Generally, BLUPs were reported to have higher predictability than BLUEs owing to better accounting for outliers and environmental variabilities permitted by the shrinkage procedure in BLUPs which results in more accurate estimates of individual genetic effects (81-84).
+Furthermore, most of the predictive differences between BLUPs and BLUEs might have stemmed from BLUPs being more suitable than BLUEs in fitting data recorded from unbalanced experiments (51,81) as it was the case for both FAW damage scores across environments and MW bioassay in this study.
+Therefore, for all subsequent analyses with higher RBTS sizes and the PBTS strategy for FAW, only BLUPs were focused on in this study and will be further discussed.